 What are Youth Mental Health HUBS?

-The Youth Mental Health Hubs (Hubs) were launched by the Alberta government in 2017.
+Since 2017, PolicyWise has supported the development of Youth Mental Health Hubs (Hubs) in Alberta through research and evaluation.
+In 2021, the Alberta government launched the Hubs in partnership with Canadian Mental Health Association, Alberta Division (CMHA-AB).
 The goal was to improve mental health care for youth aged 11-24 years.

 How Have the Hubs Been Developed, Implemented, & Evaluated?